 Syphilis is a potentially serious STD.
 Syphilis comes and goes in stages.
 In the primary phase, symptoms may include painless ulcers on or in the genitals, rectum, tongue, or lips, and enlarged lymph nodes in the groin.
 The ulcers inside the body may go undetected.
 Without treatment, the ulcers disappear, but the infection does not.

-In the secondary phase, two to six weeks later, a rash may appear over any area of the body, but especially on the palms of the hands and soles of the feet.
+In the secondary phase, 2 to 6 weeks later, a rash may appear over any area of the body, but especially on the palms of the hands and soles of the feet.
 Mouth ulcers, fever, headache, soreness and aching in bones and joints, loss of appetite, and general malaise may also develop.

 When syphilis is left untreated, it can eventually attack the brain and other organs, resulting in paralysis, senility, insanity, blindness, and/or heart damage.

 Syphilis is treated with antibiotics.
-Damage done by syphilis may be untreatable depending on when it was diagnosed.
+Damage done by syphilis may be untreatable depending on when it was discovered.

 Genital herpes is an STD that is caused by a virus.
 It affects both men and women.
 This STD is transmitted through any type of sexual contact, including anal, oral, and genital.
 Genital herpes may not present symptoms in many cases, but when it does, here is what to look for: